 - Question 1: 20 Yes, 0 No

 - Financial Literacy

 - Question 1: 15 Yes, 0 No

 What is interesting is the healthy mix of hard and soft skills.
 Being financially literate is always a good thing, but how helpful is knowing how to balance a budget if you can’t manage your temper?
 Providing skills for life that take into account each student’s whole being – physical, emotional, mental, and spiritual – is one of the reasons why PEP is so successful.

 The greatest testament to the success of PEP comes from the inmates themselves.
 When asked to provide written feedback on the courses, their comments included:

-“In addition to the subject matter, I have gained hope in humanity because I have seen the passion in our citizens who take a Friday night (of all nights) to come into prison and help another human being get their lives back of course.” – for Introduction to College
+“In addition to the subject matter, I have gained hope in humanity because I have seen the passion in our citizens who take a Friday night (of all nights) to come into prisons and help another human being get their lives back, of course.” – for Introduction to College

 “I feel when men have a place to process their HONEST thoughts and feeling, we are forced to deal with self.
 And grow.
 You are appreciated.
 Respect, appreciation, and gratitude.” – for Forgiveness and Healing

 It was this comment from the Financial Literacy course that the evaluators flagged as “most touching.”

 “In the last 13 years, this is the first and only course I’ve ever taken.
 I’ve enjoyed it a lot.
 I have actually started looking forward to Friday night classes. . . .
 There are almost no courses offered that are relevant to me specifically. . .
 [There] [w]ill be over 70 upon release.
 Having been incarcerated for 28 straight years, this class has started to make me think again. . . .
 Thank you very much.”